JacksonKuo/blog/_posts/2025-1-4-ai-exploration-part-5.markdown

 Vision appears to not have a great concept of logos.
 The output states, `the Amazon logo appears again in the top left corner`, however that is clearly not true.
 Perhaps Vision is getting confused with the text `Amazon Basics` in the top bar.
 And maybe the "Amazon" in `Amazon Basics` text is being considered a logo.

-The comparsion is successful on this next image which has no Amazon textwords.
+The comparison is successful on this next image which has no Amazon textwords.

 {:refdef: style="text-align: center;"}
 ![Image]({{ site.baseurl }}/assets/images/site-3.png){: width="800"}